DataDog/integrations-core/docs/dev/new_check_howto.md

             self.service_check(self.CRITICAL, e)
 ```

-That's pretty much all the code we need, to see what the base class can do,  read [some docs here][2].
+To learn more about the base Python class, see the [Python API documentation][2].
 Now let's write some tests and see if that works.

 ### Writing tests

-We use [pytest][3] and [tox][4] to run the tests.
-Write unit tests for specific parts of the code and integration tests, that execute the `check` method and verify that certain metrics were collected with specific tags or values, let's see an example of both.
+There are two basic types of tests: unit tests for specific elements, and integration tests that execute the `check` method and verify proper metrics collection.
+Note that [pytest][3] and [tox][4] are used to run the tests.

-The first part of our `check` method retrieves two pieces of information we need from the configuration file: this is a good candidate for a quick unit test.
+The first part of the `check` method below retrieves two pieces of information we need from the configuration file.
+This is a good candidate for a unit test.
 Open the file at `my_check/tests/test_check.py` and replace the contents with something like this:

 ```python
 import pytest